 Allowing your calves to have unrestricted access to grain promotes all-important weight gain.
 However, you don’t want to give all of your cows unlimited access to the feed.
-Normally, this would require closely watching your cows during feeding periods, however, creep feeders handle this automatically.
+That’s why purpose-built creep feeders can be such an important tool when creep feeding calves.

 Whether you’re a cattle farmer or a horse enthusiast, Farmco has developed the equipment to make a tough job a little easier.

 Farmco sells its equipment nationwide through a large network of dealers.
 If there is not a dealer in your area, Farmco can ship directly to your farm or ranch.
 Farmco also specializes in custom-built feeders and other equipment.

 Contact us to get a quote for your Farmco equipment.

 How to Find the Right Cattle Feeder or Hay Feeder for You